 | Downsides | Crowds, higher prices |

-Look, you might be reading the word “Summer”, but just remember – this is still Ireland!
+Look, you might be reading the word “Summer”, but just remember this is an Irish summer we are talking about!

 Typical summer conditions include: